kohei-us/mdds/doc/multi_type_vector/examples.rst

 * ``double``
 * ``std::string``

-The header also defines the :cpp:class:`mdds::mtv::standard_element_blocks_trait` type which you can pass to the template instance of multi_type_vector in order to have all of the above block types available.
+The header also defines the :cpp:class:`mdds::mtv::standard_element_blocks_trait` type which you can pass to the template instance of multi_type_vector in order to have all of the above mentioned block types available for use.

-Instead of including this header, and thereby pulling in all of the above block types automatically, you can manually define only those blocks you need in your code and create your own custom trait type to pass to multi_type_vector.
-One advantage of manually defining the blocks is that you can then specify the underlying storage type used to store the elements in.
-We will talk more about that in a later section.

 Use custom event handlers